Backblaze/b2-sdk-java/README.md

     can probably learn everything you need to know about by looking at B2Sample.java.

-  * Be sure to add b2sdk4j.jar to your class path.
+  * Be sure to add b2sdk4j-N.N.N.jar to your class path.

 HOW TO USE
 ==========

-  * Add the b2sdk4j.jar to your class path (XXX: provide snippets for maven and other build systems?)
+  * Add the b2sdk4j-N.N.N.jar to your class path (XXX: provide snippets for maven and other build systems)

   * create a B2StorageClient. here's the simplest way to do it: